 At this point, if your cat isn’t too sensitive around the chest, you can take one hand and gently cup your cat’s chest with it.

 Use your finger pads to gently massage the chest in tiny, circular motions.
-You can also pull your fingers together towards the center of his chest with a light pressure and repeat.
+You can also pull your fingers together towards the center of their chest with a light pressure and repeat.

 Finish With Paws